dfuse-io/docs/content/docs/reference/rest/block-id-by-time.md

 # GET `/v0/block_id/by_time`

+Get the block ID produced at a given time

+## Usage

 The following example fetches the block ID, time and block number for the timestamp `2019-03-04T10:36:14.6Z`.

 {{< tabs "example-req-res" >}}